griffithlab/pVACtools/docs/pvacseq/input_file_prep/vep.rst

 - The ``--symbol`` option will include gene symbol in the annotation.
 - The ``--terms SO`` option will result in Sequence Ontology terms being used for the consequences.
+- The ``--tsl`` option adds transcript support level information to the annotation.
 - The ``--hgvs`` option will result in HGVS identifiers being added to the annotation.
 - Using the ``--hgvs`` option requires the usage of the ``--fasta`` argument to